argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/README.md

 ## Tutorials

+Two tutorials are presented.

+1. Hyperparamete Search for Classification with Tabular Data
+2. From Neural Architecture Search to Automated Deep Ensemble with Uncertainty Quantification

 ## What else?

 While the hands-on will be covering solely HPS today, users should also be aware of **NAS**: DeepHypers neural architecture search framework.
 NAS has been used to _discover_ novel neural networks for problems as diverse as predicting cancer drug synergy [2] using data from the National Cancer Institute (NCI) and for forecasting the global sea-surface temperature using satellite data from NOAA [3].
 NAS interprets a neural network as a directed acyclic graph with its various nodes representing potential structural choices such as whether a skip connection should be used or if a a certain nonlinear activation should be applied.
 Users are encouraged to visit `https://deephyper.readthedocs.io/en/latest/tutorials/nas.html` for examples and tutorials.

 ## References